learnk8s/learnk8s.io/src/bsk201909/secrets.md

 If you work in a large team with several namespaces and you use Helm already, you might find Helm secrets more convenient than Sealed secrets.

-Helm secret has another advantage over Sealed Secrets - it's using the popular open source project SOPS (developed by Mozilla) for encrypting secrets.
+Helm secret has another advantage over Sealed Secrets - it's using the popular open-source project SOPS (developed by Mozilla) for encrypting secrets.

 SOPS supports external key management systems, like AWS KMS, making it more secure as it's a lot harder to compromise the keys.